pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 **Final Steps:**
 - [ ] Update feature matrix and exchange-by-exchange status in this file.
-- [ ] Ensure all arbitrage components function correctly with test configurations.
+- [x] Ensure all arbitrage components function correctly with test configurations.
-- [ ] Document any limitations, risks, or exchange-specific considerations.
+- [x] Document any limitations, risks, or exchange-specific considerations.
+Current implementation focuses on cross-exchange spreads; triangular paths and fee-aware execution are still TODO.

 ---